-Care Dimensions Hospice House Overview
+Kaplan Family Hospice House Overview

-While hospice care is usually provided in the patient's home, occasionally pain and symptoms or crisis situations are more easily managed by a brief stay at the Care Dimensions Hospice House.
-The Care Dimensions Hospice House provides a warm, home-like setting where patients receive skilled care, comfort, emotional and spiritual support from an interdisciplinary hospice care team.
+While hospice care is usually provided in the patient's home, occasionally pain and symptoms or crisis situations are more easily managed by a brief stay at the Kaplan Family Hospice House.
+The Kaplan House provides a warm, home-like setting where patients receive skilled care, comfort, emotional and spiritual support from an interdisciplinary hospice care team.
 Friends and family are welcome to visit 24 hours a day.
 Patients and families are welcome to explore the gardens and grounds, but we ask that patients stay on the property at all times.
 Please talk with your nurse if you have questions regarding this.

-The Care Dimensions Hospice House offers 18 private rooms, complete with:
+The Kaplan House offers 20 private rooms, complete with:

-- Fold-out bed so that a family member or friend may spend the night. - Private bathroom and shower for patient and overnight guests. - Some rooms offer private patios overlooking landscaped gardens and woodlands.
-Patient beds can be wheeled outside. - Refrigerator in every room. - TV, DVD and CD player for patient and family use. - Medical equipment that can be hidden from sight when not in use. - Two specially equipped pediatric suites are available.
+- Fold-out bed so that a family member or friend may spend the night. - Private bathroom and shower for patient and overnight guests. - Private patios overlooking landscaped gardens and wetlands.
+Patient beds can be wheeled outside. - Refrigerator in every room. - TV, DVD and CD player for patient and family use. - Medical equipment that can be hidden from sight when not in use. - A specially equipped pediatric suite is available.

-Comfortable common areas include three living rooms, children's play areas with toys, computer facilities, as well as a chapel/contemplation room.
-Kitchen and dining areas provide coffee/tea and vending machines for a quick snack.
-There is also a refrigerator and microwave in each kitchen for families to store and reheat meals.
-Patient meals are prepared by staff in a separate kitchen area.
+Comfortable common areas include three living rooms, children's play areas with toys, computer facilities, as well as a chapel and library.
+A fully equipped kitchen is the "heart of the home" and offers snacks for visitors and meals prepared for patients.
+The kitchen and dining area has coffee/tea/water and vending machines.
+A refrigerator and microwave is available for families to store and reheat meals.
+Patient meals are prepared by staff.